vinteum-bdl/mastering-seminars/mastering-lightning/week4-socratic-questions.md

 **Example of Good Expected Answer:**
 > **The revocation key is a public key that’s derived from secrets known only by the counterparty after a state is revoked.
 > It’s constructed using two keys:
-> A per-commitment point (unique to that channel state), and
-> A base revocation base key (constant across the channel).
+> A per-commitment point (unique to that channel state), and a base revocation key (constant across the channel).
 > The actual revocation public key is derived from a formula using both.
 > Only when the per-commitment secret is revealed (during a state update), the counterparty can compute the private key corresponding to the revocation pubkey.
 > Until then, it’s just an unusable public key — the broadcaster cannot spend it.**